Port of Gibraltar: Local business

 The Port of Gibraltar in the 19th century was one of the main world trade points that allowed business opportunities for Gibraltarians.
 Therefore, in the 1800s many of those that worked at the port were able to become skilled commercial traders (Brown, J.2012) pg.
 22–25.
 As commercial traders many of them distrusted goods around the city for the local population consumption.
 Also, these merchants were intermediaries between customers and the ships that carried the imports.
 Therefore, they had an important role in the port because they helped to expand the products brought to the port to third parties companies.
 The demand for international trade were always high because the port of Gibraltar received ships from all over the world making one of the few with the capability of bringing imports products from all over the world (Brown, J.2012) pg.
 22–25.
 Therefore, the port of Gibraltar made an average merchant into important business man allowing them to build their own wealth by selling and trading products.
 One of the products that was in high demand was Tabaco and alcohol which, were distributed to Europe.
 A great opportunity that many Gibraltarians took since trading was such a great way to make money (Brown, J.2012) pg.
 22–25.
 At the time the economy of the port was at its peak therefore, it resulted in many entrepreneurs that were looking to make a fortune and make them self-rich.
 As a result of these a new type entrepreneurs created new businesses at the port from repairing ships station, and bars.
 The new businesses helped the economy of the port of Gibraltar by creating jobs.
 However, another way Gibraltarians made money was smuggling contraband.
 This was one of the ways the port of Gibraltar was used many of merchants made their capital this way since they didn't pay taxes.
 The contraband business was the second operation in the port that made the most profit to the economy.
 It was big issues that both Spain and Gibraltar try to stop but many smugglers couldn't resist.
 (Stockey, G & Grocott, and C 2012) pg.
 37–42.
 These two sources of income were the pillar of the port of Gibraltar trading and contraband.
 As the time passed regulations became stricter this helped in the reduction of contraband in the Port of Gibraltar.
-A new century brought international companies with the assents necessary to help modernize the port of Gibraltar creating one of the most modern ports in the world.
+A new century brought international companies with the assents necessary to help modernise the port of Gibraltar creating one of the most modern ports in the world.